DCWelch/file_renamer/README.md

     └──
 ```

-## Contributing
+## Contributing and Feedback

-Contributions are welcome!
-Please...
+Contributions and feedback are always welcome!
+Here's how you can get involved:

+### Reporting Issues or Requesting Features
+If you encounter a bug or have ideas for new features, please use the [GitHub Issues](https://github.com/DCWelch/file_renamer/issues) page to...
+- **Report Bugs**: Provide a clear description, steps to reproduce, and any relevant logs or screenshots
+- **Request Features**: Share your suggestions for new features or improvements

+### Submitting Code Contributions
+If you'd like to contribute code changes...
 1. Fork the repository
 2. Create a new branch for your feature or bug fix
-3. Submit a pull request with a description of your proposed changes
+3. Submit a pull request with a detailed description of your proposed changes

+Any feedback, suggestions, or contributions are greatly appreciated!

 ## License
 This project is licensed under the [MIT License](LICENSE)